maximumayo/space-invaders/README.md

 ### A very basic take on the classic game

-#### This is an exercise in writing graphics code without a framework by Mary Rose Cook
+#### This is an exercise by Mary Rose Cook
+* The main focus is writing graphics code without a framework
 * Through coding along with her presentaion I learned more about oop, graphics and event tracking
 * https://github.com/maryrosecook